ralna/GALAHAD/doc/Julia/rst-dir/clls_functions.rst

         *
                 - Ao_type

-                - is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the objective design matrix, $A_o$.
+                - is a one-dimensional array of type Vararg{Cchar} that specifies the :ref:`unsymmetric storage scheme<details-aao_storage__unsym>` used for the objective design matrix, $A_o$.
 It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense' or 'dense_by_columns'; lower or upper case variants are allowed.

         *
                 - Ao_ne